 Bruce Arians has already put his stamp on the Buccaneers, but that will become exponentially more obvious when camp begins.
 Arians walked into a very similar situation in Arizona in 2013 and immediately turned that franchise around, needing just five years to become the winningest coach in team history.
 The Bucs are expecting the same impact and will be ready to follow Arians wherever he leads.

 2. RoJo's Potential Emergence

-Arians spent the offseason praising the practice-field work and attitude of second-year running back Ronald Jones, and he wasn't alone.
+Arians spent the offseason praising the practice-field work and attitude of second-year running back Ronald Jones II, and he wasn't alone.
 Quarterback Jameis Winston was one of many teammates and coaches who saw a fresh spark in the 2018 second-round draft pick, and the optimism around Jones as he enters his second training camp is running high.

 There is, of course, nowhere to go but up for the former USC playmaker.
 Jones' rookie season didn't go anywhere near as planned after the team envisioned him making an immediate impact as a speedy, big-play complement to the more rugged Peyton Barber.
 Instead, Jones struggled in the preseason, failed to carve out a role on offense by the start of the regular season and then played sparingly.
 The end result was just 77 yards from scrimmage and one touchdown, and outcome that no one saw coming.

 Jones has added muscle to his frame during the offseason and he seems to be running with a renewed confidence.
 That confidence might have been a bit shaken last year when he ran into tacklers in the backfield on a large percentage of his carries, keeping him from every getting into a groove.
 But the speed and shiftiness that led to so many big plays at USC are still there, and a breakout year from Jones would be a huge boon for the Buccaneer's offense.